xurei/shadertastic-doc/docs/effect-development/getting-started.md

   ![type:video](howto_config.mp4)
   For this example, we'll assume that you've chosen `C:\Users\John\Documents\Shadertastic-effects`
 - Check the `Developer mode` to activate it.
 It will be useful to hot reload the effects you are creating.
-- In the folder you've chosen, add two subfolders `filters` and `transitions`
+- In the folder you've chosen, add two subfolders `filters` and `transitions`.
-- You should have this structure at this point:
+You should have this structure:
   ```
   C:\Users\John\Documents\Shadertastic-effects
     ∟ filters